pilsprog/skyport-logic/docs/en/PROTOCOL.md

     >    {"name":"laser", "level":1}, // "laser", "mortar", "droid", the number is the tier (1,2 or 3)
     >  "secondary-weapon":
     >    {"name":"mortar", "level":1},// ditto
-    >  "health":20,		      // int from 1 to 100
+    >  "health":20,		      // int from 0 to 100
-    >  "score":120,		      // int from 1 to ?
+    >  "score":120,		      // positive int
     >  "position":"j,k"}              // position in j/k coordinates (global)

 ENDTURN
 -------
-After a turn is over (the three-seconds deadline is over), a ENDTURN packet is sent.
+After a turn is over (the three-seconds deadline is over), an ENDTURN packet is sent.
 It is not really necessary to react to the ENDTURN message in any way, it's merely a convenience message so that all AIs know that the deadline for sending actions by the active player is over.